Oregon Museum Tavern shooting

-The Oregon Museum Tavern shooting occurred on May 7, 1981, at the Oregon Museum Tavern in Salem, Oregon.
+The Oregon Museum Tavern shooting occurred on May 7, 1981, at the Oregon Museum Tavern in Salem, Oregon, United States.

 Incident

-At the time of the incident, Lawrence William Moore was a 25-year-old unemployed mill worker from Scio, Oregon.
-On May 7th, 1981, at 10:30 PM, Moore walked into the crowded Oregon Museum Tavern on Front Street NE during a Ladies' night event.
+At the time of the incident, Lawrence William Moore (born October 1955) was a 25-year-old unemployed mill worker from Scio, Oregon.
+On May 7, 1981, at 10:30 pm, Moore walked into the crowded Oregon Museum Tavern on Front Street NE during a ladies' night event.
 Without saying a word, he began to fire his 9mm Browning handgun.

 Moore first fired at the bar, before turning the weapon at patrons who began to flee.

 Throughout the shooting, he spent multiple magazines.

-While reloading, he was overpowered and pinned to the ground by several of the patrons.
+While reloading, a bar patron began hitting him with a pool cue and he was overpowered and pinned to the ground by several of the patrons.
 He was held down until the police arrived.

 3 people died on-site and 20 were wounded; one of whom died at the hospital later that night.
 Dennis Scharf eventually succumbed to his injuries nearly 32 years later.
 In the end, a total of 5 people lost their lives and 18 were injured.

+Perpetrator

+Lawrence was described by neighbors as a typical country boy.
+He enjoyed shooting guns and often practiced shooting targets at home, he was polite and a hard worker.
+He was regularly seen walking around the neighborhood with his golden retriever, Thaddeus.
+Neighbors and coworkers recall him being shy and an on-time worker.

+Former classmates painted a different picture of Moore, though.
+They described him as appearing 'disturbed' and aloof.
+They said he became more reclusive as more time after high school passed.
+When they would see him in public and try to speak with him, he would walk away without saying a word in the middle of the conversation.